-Monitask offers a pretty good deal for their free package.
+Monitask offers a pretty good deal for a freeware time tracking software.
 It includes tracking up to 3 employees so it’s great for the small teams.
 It can take up to 6 screenshots per hour, but it also reports on activity, and app usage.

 Another useful feature are online timesheets, which you can use to calculate working hours of your workforce more efficiently.

 Kickidler offers many paid options, but most notably it offers a Freemium version of the product which is free forever if you’re only looking to track 6 employees.

 This free computer monitoring software doesn't include video recording and playback options, but you can still track keys, work time, and monitor the computers in real-time.